 The town owes its name to the early martyr Saint Torpes.
 Legend tells of his beheading in Pisa, Italy during the reign of Emperor Nero, with his body placed in a rotten boat along with his dog.
 The body is said to landed at location of the town of Saint-Tropez, giving the settlement there its name.

-The area was a mere fishing village until the 20th century.
-It later turned to be a fashionable seaside resort, famous for its yacht anchorage.
+The area was a mere fishing village like the others surrounding it until the 20th century.
+With beautiful coastlines and a good advertising campaign, it turned to be a fashionable seaside resort, famous for its yacht anchorage.
 Located in the Var department of the Provence-Alpes-Côte d’Azur region of France, these days it is a jet-setters dream.
-Just a short boat ride away from familial Nice and gritty Marseille, Saint Tropez is home to glitz and glamour of the French bourgeoisie, as well as aristocrats from around the world.

 As one of the most famous resorts in the world, it and has been the playground of the rich and famous for decades, with a rich history of film stars, actors and celebrities, so keep your eyes peeled.
 It is also one of the most expensive places to own property on the coast, like nearby towns Villefranche-sur-mer and Saint-Jean-Cap-Ferret.

 But it is one of those towns that I do not usually recommend for a day trip.
 The real glamor of Saint-Tropez is the people you meet and the friends you make.
 It is a party town, and just walking through its streets on a simple day trip, will not help you get to know this luxury enclave, compared to staying at least 1-2 nights.

 And more specifically, there is the car traffic.
 The town is surrounded by steep hills and only has a couple of roads in, and a couple of roads out.
 Having family in the area, I once sat in traffic for over an hour, to cover a mere 10 miles.
 There is a reason the rich arrive by boat!